In this post you’ll learn everything you need to know about PowerPoint templates.

-And here are a few really great professional PowerPoint template options from sites that we trust:
+And here are a few great professional PowerPoint template options from sites that we trust:

 Where to download PowerPoint templates online

 If you’re not creating your own templates or using the ready-made Office templates, you can always consider downloading some from the web.

 When you download a template, make sure it’s in the .potx file format.
 If it is not a .potx file format, then it’s not really a template.
 It’s just similar looking slides.

-There are a number of places where you can find and download templates online.
+There are several places where you can find and download templates online.
 Most of them are paid, but there are a few decent websites that offer free PowerPoint templates.

 How to customize your template

 If you use a ready-made PowerPoint template, there is a chance that it won’t be 100% exactly what you need.
 That means that even if you buy one, you’ll still need to customize it.

 To customize your template, you’ll want to start by adjusting the theme, including the colors and fonts.
 You can change those easily under the Design tab and Variants.

-Next, you’ll want to go into the Slide Master and make changes first to the Parent Layout, so that they reflect in all of the Child Layouts.
+Next, you’ll want to go into the Slide Master and make changes first to the Parent Layout, so that they reflect in all the Child Layouts.
 To open your slide master, simply: